Japan Accommodation Tax: Which Cities Levy It? Who Needs to Pay? How to Pay?

 Kutchan Town

-– Calculated as 3% of the accommodation fee
+– 3% of accommodation cost

 Niseko Town